Skip to main content

 Thanks to our native ElectricImp library, sending data to Ubidots can be done in just a few lines.

-Adding Ubidots token as Environmental Variable
+3.1.
+Adding an Ubidots token as an Environmental Variable

 Although you could use this token directly in the agent code, it makes more sense to set it as an environmental variable, so it can be easily managed from a single source.
 To do so, head to your impCentral account, then go to the Device Group created in the previous step, then click "Settings":